QuentinRa/blog.quentinra.dev/maths/graphs/_examples/properties.md

 #### Is $G'$ connected?
 And super-connected?

-We got only one component, so the graph is connected.
+We only have one component, so the graph is connected.
 The graph does seem to be super-connected.
 We apply the algorithm:

 <div class="overflow-scroll mb-3">